 For building owners, managers and workers:

 Effective maintenance of AFA systems is critical in reducing false alarms.
-The primary cause of false alarms is poorly maintained systems.
+Poorly maintained systems are a primary cause of false alarms.

 - Cutting wires